 After Drawson passed away in 2012 the Heritage Tree Committee sought new ways to encourage Oregonians in preserving and supporting our state’s historically significant trees.
 The first Maynard Drawson Memorial Award was presented in April 2015 during a public ceremony at the Oregon Department of Forestry.
-Brian French (pictured in the above photo with Heritage Tree Committee member Paul Ries), co-founder of Oregon’s Ascending the Giants, was the first honoree to receive the new award.
+Brian French, co-founder of Oregon’s Ascending the Giants, was the first honoree to receive the new award.

 Submit your nominations until January 2018

-The deadline for award nominations is January 29, 2016.
-Download a copy of the award nomination form (same as 2015 application) in PDF format.
-The Oregon Heritage Tree Program Committee will review nominees and make their decision sometime in March.
-The winner will be introduced at the Statewide Heritage Tree Dedication in April 2016.
-A wood plaque crafted from a fallen former heritage tree will be presented to the winner, noting their contributions to Oregon history and heritage.
+The deadline for award nominations is January 26, 2018.
+Download a copy of the award nomination form.
+The Oregon Heritage Tree Program Committee will review nominees and make their decision by March.
+The winner will be introduced at the Statewide Heritage Tree Dedication in April 2018.
+A wood plaque will be presented to the winner, noting their contributions to Oregon history and heritage.